Loneliness strategy (Teddy) Image Copyright: linux87 / 123RF Stock Photo

 Loneliness Strategy 16: Avoid the Addiction Trap

 There is no short cut to overcoming profound loneliness but there are plenty of ways in which we can mask our feelings with tempting distractions.
 Overcoming social anxiety through alcohol or drugs may get you through the night but will leave you back at square one in the morning and may even make things worse if, for example, you tend to get emotional, violent or destructive when intoxicated, driving people away and increasing your sense of isolation.
 This can lead to a vicious circle, pushing you towards both psychological and physical dependency.
 Another type of addiction to steer clear of is the temporary and shallow intimacy of serial one-night stands.
+Also be wary of codependent relationships if your desire for connection is picked up by a predatory narcissist.
+For more on narcissism and codependency, check out my book: Learning How To Leave.

 Loneliness Strategy 17: Stop Thinking of Yourself as Broken